Our Commitment to Connecticut Residents

 UConn is committed to keeping a top-notch education accessible and affordable for Connecticut students.
 Beginning with new undergraduate students for the fall 2020 term, the Connecticut Commitment promises:

-Waived tuition for up to four years (eight terms) of full-time undergraduate study for entering freshmen from qualifying families with household incomes of $50,000 or less
+Tuition covered for up to four years (eight terms) of full-time undergraduate study for entering first-year students from qualifying families with household incomes of $50,000 or less

 New Transfer Students